-The network of monitoring wells has been installed to monitor up gradient, on-site, and down gradient groundwater conditions at the Site.
-Table D summarizes the monitoring well identification numbers, as well as the purpose, location, depths, diameter and screened intervals of the wells.
-As part of the groundwater monitoring, up gradient wells, on-site wells and down gradient wells are sampled to evaluate the effectiveness of the remedial system.
+The network of monitoring wells was installed to monitor up gradient, on-site, and down gradient groundwater conditions at the Site.
+Table D summarizes the monitoring well identification numbers, as well as the purpose, location, depths, diameter, and screened intervals of the wells.
+As part of the groundwater monitoring, up gradient wells, on-site wells, and down gradient wells were sampled to evaluate the effectiveness of the remedial system.
+In June 2020, the NYSDEC approved the decommissioning of select wells based on data showing a significant reduction in groundwater impacts at the Site.
+The select wells, as noted below, were decommissioning."
+A report, prepared by Labella Associates, summarizing the well decommissioning is provided in Appendix 16.
+Per the NYSDEC, wells MW-1, MW-3, MW-7R, MW-8, and MW-11 were not approved for decommissioning and are sampled on an annual basis.